 This feature is in beta and is subject to change.

-Omni can connect to your Redshift provisioned cluster in Amazon Web Services (AWS) via PrivateLink.
-In this configuration, Omni establishes an encrypted connection from our network to your Redshift cluster over a private network using a Redshift-managed VPC endpoint.
+Omni can connect to your Redshift provisioned cluster or Redshift Serverless workgroup in Amazon Web Services (AWS) via PrivateLink.
+In this configuration, Omni establishes an encrypted connection from our network to your Redshift environment over a private network using a Redshift-managed VPC endpoint.

 Requirements